 Leadership Team

-Bishop Tony Green, FCR, Founder and Pastor
+Bishop Tony Green, FCR, Founder and Co-Pastor

 Bp.
 Green grew up in Guntersville, Alabama – located at the foot of the Appalachian Mountains.
 Bp.
 Green joined the US Army just before graduating from high school and was then stationed at Fort Carson, Colorado.
 Bp.
 Green moved to the east coast after completing his military service and began working in the criminal justice system, he also worked as a housing advocate for people living with HIV/AIDS.